Can I have my art collection appraised by the Museum?

 I’d like to bring my pet to the Museum—may I?

 Only trained guide animals are permitted inside the Museum.
-Leashed dogs, however, are welcome in the Kansas City Sculpture Park (Kansas City Ordinance 14.33 states that dogs must be on a leash when in public).
+Leashed dogs, however, are welcome in the Donald J. Hall Sculpture Park (Kansas City Ordinance 14.33 states that dogs must be on a leash when in public).

 I want to reproduce an image of a work of art owned by the Nelson-Atkins.
 How do I go about that?